enriquedlh97/keyword_category_prediction_api/README.md

 ```

 ### Getting the most recent environment.
-If you already have the ```keyword_api``` environment created, and you need to updated ecause the environment files were
+If you already have the ```keyword_api``` environment created, and you need to updated because the environment files were
-modified all you have to do is remove the current environment.
+modified all you have to do is to remove the current environment.
 To do this first make sure that the environment is not
 currently active.
 You can just activate the base environment.
 ```bash
 $ conda activate base